TheRandomLabs/CurseAPI-Minecraft/README.md

 # CurseAPI-Minecraft

 An extension of CurseAPI that deals with the parsing of Curse manifests.
-Used by several other projects relating to modpack management and installation.
+Used by several other of my projects related to modpack management and installation.

 Example Gradle buildscript: